humsii/cropperjs/README.md

 - New coverage result (10/10 branches hit)
 ![instrumentation for replace().after](/readme_files/instrumentation_replace_after.jpg)

 The test suite covered 10 of 10 branches, covering 3 more branches compared to the previous test suite.
 It resulted in a ~43% increase of branch coverage in _replace()_.
+The function coverage is now 100%.

 _getCroppedCanvas() in methods.js_